Ontario Trillium Benefit Explained and Payment Dates (2025)

 Residents of Ontario may be eligible for the Ontario Child Benefit in addition to the standard Canada Child Benefit (CCB).

 Ontario Child Benefit (OCB) payments fall on the same dates as the CCB.
-For 2023 and 2024, it is:
+For 2025, it is:

 CRA automatically assesses whether you are eligible for the OCB when you file your income tax return.